Numerical implementation of the multiscale and averaging methods for quasi periodic systems: The model that will be studied

-Introducing the small parameter $\beta=\frac{1}{v}$
+Introducing the small parameter $\beta=\frac{1}{v}$:

-From here and on we drop the ' replacing in the notation $p'\rightarrow p$, $x'\rightarrow x$, $\omega_m^{'} \rightarrow\omega_n$ and the time is $t$.
 From this point on we will use the small parameter $\beta$ to perform the averaging steps introduced in the next section.
-In what follows we will also relate the small parameter $\beta$ to time scale on which we average.
+In what follows we will also relate the small parameter $\beta$ to the time scale on which we average.
+The Hamiltonian will be approximated by a finite matrix (in space and momentum) and it will be verified that the spreading never reaches the boundaries set by this basis. \